tranqui/sadkat/README.md

 * Walker, J. S. _et al_, "Accurate Representations of the Microphysical Processes Occurring during the Transport of Exhaled Aerosols and Droplets", ACS Cent.
 Sci.(7), 200-209 (2021).
 DOI: [10.1021/acscentsci.0c01522](https://doi.org/10.1021/acscentsci.0c01522).

+We tried to make usage by the end-user as simple as possible, so the end product is a [jupyter notebook](https://jupyter.org/).
+However, to allow for legible revision code the jupyter notebook is generated from an underlying plain-text python code.
+This means that the full library can still be installed and imported as regular python modules.
+The notebooks are generated from the source files using [jupytext](https://jupytext.readthedocs.io/).

 Authors:
 * Joshua Robinson ([joshua.robinson@bristol.ac.uk](mailto:joshua.robinson@bristol.ac.uk))